Become an entry-level commercial truck driver in just four weeks!

 UCC provides high quality training to help you gain job placement with a company that is compatible with your needs.
 UCC's four weeks of CDL training excels compared to other programs when you consider the following:

 - Excellent classroom and teaching methods that provide the depth of understanding needed to be successful

 - High-quality training to help you gain job placement with the best companies

 Training is provided by an accredited institution with well-established policies and procedures as described in the UCC Student Handbook and College Catalog.

-The Umpqua Community College Commercial Truck Driving program includes classroom training covering: logbooks and trip planning.
-This is followed by road/yard training covering: behind-the-wheel driving, backing, chaining up, make and brake, and completion of the CDL drive test.
+The Umpqua Community College Professional Truck Driver certificate includes classroom training covering: log books, trip planning, and hours of service.
+This is followed by road/yard training covering; behind-the wheel driving, entry-level driver training, backing, chaining up, make and brake, and completion of the CDL drive test.
 In order to obtain the Certificate students also take the Transportation Customer Service course and complete a minimum of 100 hours of Cooperative Work Experience which includes a sixteen hour seminar.

 If you have a CDL and need additional hours to improve or refresh your skills, sign up for CDL Class A Refresher Training.